globulion/eopdev/doc/git/doc_programming_etiquette.md

            name of the module directory)
         * `LIBRARY` is the name of the library (e.g. `libutil`, should be the same as library directory name)
         * `HEADER` is the name of the header in library directory (e.g. `diis` for `diis.h` header file)
-   2. **Set local namespace**.
-To prevent naming clashes with other modules and with Psi4 remember to specify *only one* local namespace per library of the following format:
+   2. **Set module namespace**.
+To prevent naming clashes with other modules and with Psi4 it is important to operate in separate namespace (e.g. for a module).
       ```c++
-      namespace MODULE_LIBRARY {
+      namespace MODULE {
       // your code goes here
-      } // EndNameSpace MODULE_LIBRARY
+      } // EndNameSpace MODULE
       ```
-      Example of namespace is `oepdev_liboep` in module `oepdev` and library `liboep`.
+      For instance, all classes and functions in `oepdev` module are implemented within the namespace of the same label.
+      Considering addition of other local namespaces within a module can also be useful in certain cases.

 Environmental variables
 -----------------------